Making Sense of 6MWT Variability: Developing a Disease Progression Model for Duchenne Muscular Dystrophy

 While the standard of care (SOC) corticosteroids offer some benefit, there is an acute need for new drugs that can delay/prevent muscle function loss, improve quality of life, and reduce mortality.
 The 6-minute walk test (6MWT) is a clinical endpoint used to assess motor function in ambulatory DMD patients.
 It measures how far patients can walk on a flat, indoor course in 6 minutes.

 The 6MWT is highly variable due to improvement during childhood development followed by disease-associated declines.
 Because of 6MWT variability, it is difficult to design a trial that can detect a motor function difference between the investigational drug and placebo or SOC.

-Join this webinar with Drs.
+Watch this webinar with Drs.
 Lora Hamuro and Joga Gobburu to learn how they developed a natural history progression model for DMD using the 6MWT.
-By attending this webinar, you will learn the following:
+By watching this webinar, you will learn the following:

 - How they leveraged literature data to develop and evaluate a population model to characterize the time course of 6MWT performance

 - How they used this model to perform simulations that predicted the trends in improvement and decline in the 6MWT